jeffgodwyll/latex-resume/resume.md

     -  Worked on a variety of projects, including:

-        -   designing and building an end to end solution using Google’s Cloud Platform(Google App Engine, Google Cloud Storage, Google Compute Engine) to digitize highly sensitive paper documents.
-The solution also incorporated a native android application.
+        -   designing and building an end to end solution using a native android application and Google’s Cloud Platform(Google App Engine, Google Cloud Storage, Google Compute Engine) to digitize highly sensitive documents.

     -   Worked with a range of web technologies including Python, Flask, Webapp2, Google App Engine, Google Cloud Storage, JavaScript, HTML5 and